Kyrio · Kids allowance app

 Chores → points → money (or whatever you actually use)

-Most parenting researchers (including the AAP) recommend a hybrid allowance model: a small base that’s not tied to chores, plus optional paid jobs above and beyond.
-Kyrio models both.
-A daily chore pays points.
-Points convert to what you actually hand over — dollars, kroner, screen-time minutes, a trip to the pool.
+Many parenting researchers (including the AAP) suggest a hybrid model: a small base plus optional paid jobs above and beyond.
+In Kyrio, a chore pays points, and points buy the rewards you define — which can be money you hand over, screen-time minutes, or a trip to the pool.

 Kids redeem points for rewards in Kyrio